Agent

 Which AI image generator is best for product images?

-Pollo AI and Freepik AI were the strongest options for product-style prompts in my testing.
-Pollo AI handled product composition, lighting, and short label text especially well, while Freepik AI was strong for commercial-looking campaign assets.
+Pollo AI and Freepik AI are both strong options for product-style visuals.
+Pollo AI is better for an all-around product image workflow, while Freepik AI only works well for commercial-looking campaign assets.

 What should I test before choosing an AI image generator?